Menu

 Once drug detox is complete and most of the physical symptoms of addiction are at bay, the individual can then focus on getting through intense counseling and taking part in other therapeutic methods of treatment to become fully rehabilitated.
 It is not uncommon for individuals to have cravings even after detox is complete, but in a therapeutic setting such as a drug rehab not only will they have no access to drugs but they will have the care and support needed to remain abstinent.
 Because treatment setting is one of the most important aspects of treatment, the drug rehab process works best when conducted in an inpatient or residential setting where the individual can take part in treatment without distraction from things which could stunt their progress.
 It is important that the individuals retains their gains and successes in treatment and is given every opportunity to do so.

 Another important factor to consider is length of treatment.
 For example, some drug rehab programs may only provide treatment for a couple of days or weeks, which is not even going to help an individual through most of the physical challenges they will have to overcome.
 Many more emotional and psychological challenges are under the surface which must be revealed and addressed thoroughly if the individual is to be truly rehabilitated and be able to make a fresh start.
-This is why the most successful drug rehab programs in Colorado are those which not only provide a therapeutic and stable treatment environment, but one�''s which require a stay of at least 90 days and even up to a year in some cases.
+This is why the most successful drug rehab programs in Colorado are those which not only provide a therapeutic and stable treatment environment, but one's which require a stay of at least 90 days and even up to a year in some cases.
 This will ensure that the individual is not just abstinent but at a stable point physically, mentally and emotionally and ready for the real world.

 If you or someone you know in Colorado is struggling with addiction, take the time to discover what treatment options are available in the state by speaking with a professional drug treatment counselor.
 Get any concerns resolved and any questions answered, and even receive guidance on holding an intervention as needed to help persuade someone you care about to make the right choice of treatment over drugs or alcohol.
-Don�''t let addiction take its toll on you or anyone else you care about, especially when the answers and solutions are available in Colorado and at your fingertips.
+Don't let addiction take its toll on you or anyone else you care about, especially when the answers and solutions are available in Colorado and at your fingertips.

 Treatment Listings in Colorado:

-• Center of Hope
+• Counseling Center of the Rockies North

 • Colorado West Regional Mental Hlth Ctr